Jim McKeever: Background and personal life

 McKeever was born in 1931 into a GAA interested home, in the small townland of Ballymaguigan on the western shores of Lough Neagh.
 He went to the local St Trea's primary school where he helped develop his football skills, before boarding at St Malachy's College, Belfast.
 The first inter-county football game he attended was Derry versus Leitrim in a 1938 National League playoff game with his father, and the quarter-final defeat to Roscommon a week later.
 He looked up to players who played for local team Newbridge at the time (the Ballymaguigan team hadn't been formed yet), such as Barney Murphy and John McGrogan.
 McKeever said: "To me they were heroes at that stage".
 He also admired Mick Higgins of Cavan.

 After finishing school at St Malachy's, he continued his studies at St Mary's Training College in Belfast.
 He completed his studies at Loughborough College in England.
 After returning to Ireland, he taught PE and other subjects in Downpatrick, County Down.
 In 1957 he returned to St Mary's in Belfast, this time as a lecturer, and would spend the rest of his working life at the college until his retirement in 1992.
-He is now retired and lives in Magherafelt with his wife Teresa, whom he married in 1958.
-They have three daughters, Ann, Maeve and Deirdre, and two sons, Éamonn and Jim.
+McKeever later lived in Magherafelt with his wife Teresa, whom he married in 1958.
+They had three daughters, Ann, Maeve and Deirdre, and two sons, Éamonn and Jim.

+McKeever died on 6 April 2023, at the age of 92.

 Football career

 Inter-county

 McKeever's first inter-county football came as a member of the Antrim minor team in 1947.
-He recalls "Organised minor football was only really getting started in Derry at the time and the first experience I had of playing intercounty football was with the Antrim minors".
+He recalled "Organised minor football was only really getting started in Derry at the time and the first experience I had of playing intercounty football was with the Antrim minors".
 The following year he lined out for Derry minors, losing to eventual All-Ireland Minor Champions at the Ulster semi-final stage.
 Some of that Derry minor side would graduate to the senior team and would be an integral part of the big upwards strides Derry would make in the 1950s.

 As a 17-year-old, McKeever made his Derry senior debut in a challenge match in 1948, and was a first-team regular by the following year.
 He played at half forward in the early part of his Derry career, later changing to midfield.
 In 1950 he flew back from England to play a significant role in Derry's Dr Lagan Cup success.
 That year Derry were also victorious in the Ulster Junior Championship.
 They beat Limerick in the All-Ireland Junior Championship semi-final, a game in which he marked Kerry legend Eoin Liston's father, a fact McKeever didn't find out until 50 years later.
 Derry met Mayo in the final, but lost a close game by two points on a scoreline of 4–03 to 2–07.